Instead of providing homes for people at rents we can pay, our taxes are subsidising extortionate rents on a massive scale

 London is at the heart of the housing crisis we face and it will be at the vanguard of how it is solved.

 Sian Berry is the Green Party candidate for mayor of LondonLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.